tbegum17/QA-DevOps-Project-2/README.md

 ## CI/CD Pipeline
 ### GitHub
 Github was used for version control and to host the repository.
-Four branch were created for the project which were main, dev, dev2 and testing.
+Four branches were created for the project which were main, dev, dev2 and testing.
 This was to ensure that there was a stable version of the project and - if anything was to go wrong it would not affect the main branch.
 Below is a brief diagram indicating of how each branch played a part in the project.
 <p>
 <img src = "https://user-images.githubusercontent.com/60227889/189155546-c69d679c-9ad5-45da-87de-775011102e21.png">
 <p>